drcode/zek/help.md

 (d)elete
 - delete an item
 (e)dit
-- edit a specified item
+- edit a specified item (just "e" to edit the name of the page) (g)oto
-(g)oto
 - goto specified page
 (h)elp